mokyen/okyensourcesoftware/dmi.md

 ## Core Guidelines

-So what do the Cpp Core Guidelines have to say about designing classes?
+So what do the Cpp Core Guidelines have to say about designing entities?

 <details>
   <summary>F.8: Prefer pure functions</summary>